Brandy for the Parson

 Brandy for the Parson is a 1952 British comedy film directed by John Eldridge and starring Kenneth More, Charles Hawtrey, James Donald and Jean Lodge.
-It was based on a short story by Geoffrey Household from Tales of Adventurers (1952).
+It was written by Walter Meade, John Dighton and Alfred Shaughnessy based on a short story by Geoffrey Household from Tales of Adventurers (1952).
 The title is a reference to the refrain of the poem "A Smuggler's Song" by Rudyard Kipling.

 Plot

 Bill and Petronilla are a young couple on a yachting holiday.
 They agree to give a lift to friendly Tony and his cargo, who unbeknownst to them is a brandy smuggler.
 Before they know it, the couple are fleeing cross-country, chased by customs men.